The concept of mapped coercivity for nonlinear operators in Banach spaces: Mapped coercive operators

-In the case that $Y$ is reflexive, the weak-$*$ topology coincide with the weak topology in $\nY$.
-In this case, the weak-$*$-convergence in \Ha\ can be replaced by weak convergence.
-Moreover, in this case, the boundedness of the images directly follows from the weak convergence $ \nA(x_{n})\rightharpoonup \nA(x)$.

-In the case that $\nY$ is reflexive and $A$ is compact and continuous (w.r.t. the norm topologies of $\nX$ and $\nY'$), property \Ha\ is valid.
+In the case that $\nY$ is reflexive, the weak-$*$ topology coincides with the weak topology in $\nY$.
+Consequently, the weak-$*$-convergence in (\ref{eq:H1}) can be replaced by weak convergence.
+If, additionally, $A$ is compact and continuous w.r.t. the norm topologies of $\nX$ and $\nY'$, hypothesis (\ref{eq:H1}) holds.
+However, it is important to consider that only weak-$*$-convergence, $\nA(x_{n}) \stackrel{*}{\rightharpoonup} \nA(x)$, is necessary for (\ref{eq:H1}); the compactness of $A$ is not a requirement.